José María Valderas Martínez

 Professor José María Valderas Martínez (for research purposes also known as José M Valderas) (born 1 April 1972 in Barcelona, Spain) is an Academic General Practitioner and health services researcher.

 He graduated in medicine from the University of Barcelona in 1997, and qualified as a General Practitioner in 2003.
 Both his PhD (on the routine use of Patient Reported Outcomes in clinical practice) and MPH (development of a tool for the standardized assessment of Patient Reported Outcomes measures) were completed at the Health Services Research Unit at the Institut Municipal d'Investigació Mèdica (IMIM - Hospital del Mar).
 He subsequently worked with Barbara Starfield as a post-doctoral Research Fellow at the Department of Health Policy and Management, Johns Hopkins University.
 Later he went on to take a post as Clinical Lecturer at the National Primary Care Research and Development Centre and the National Institute for Health and Care Research (NIHR) School of Primary Care Research at the University of Manchester.
 He subsequently moved to the Nuffield Department of Primary Care Health Sciences, University of Oxford, where he set up and led the Health Services and Policy Research group.
 He moved in 2013 to the University of Exeter Medical School, where he took up the chair in Health Services and Policy.
-In 2021 he was appointed Head of the Department in Family Medicine at the National University Health System and the National University of Singapore and in 2022 as Director of the Centre for Health Systems Performance.
+In 2021 he was appointed Head of the Department in Family Medicine at the National University Health System and the National University of Singapore and in 2022 as Director of the NUS Centre for Health Systems Performance.
+He is also Adj.
+Professor at the Department of Community & Family Medicine at the University of Toronto and Hon.
+Professor at the University of Exeter.